Nevada inmate whose execution called off found dead in cell

-LAS VEGAS — A twice-convicted murderer who declared two years ago that he wanted to die, but whose execution was postponed twice, was found dead Saturday from an apparent hanging, Nevada state officials said.
+LAS VEGAS — A twice-convicted murderer who had repeatedly said he wanted to die by lethal injection was found dead in his death-row prison cell from an apparent hanging, officials said Saturday.

-Scott Raymond Dozier, 48, was found unresponsive in his death-row cell at the state's maximum-security prison in Ely, Department of Corrections spokeswoman Brooke Santina said.
+Scott Raymond Dozier, 48, was found unresponsive in his solo death-row cell at the state's maximum-security prison in Ely, Department of Corrections spokeswoman Brooke Santina told The Associated Press.

-Dozier gave up appeals and insisted the state carry out the death sentence he received in 2007 for separate killings of methamphetamine drug trade associates in 2002 in Phoenix and Las Vegas.
+The starts-and-stops in Dozier's case propelled Nevada to the top of a national debate about the death penalty and shed light on extraordinary efforts some states take to try to obtain drugs from pharmaceutical companies that insist they don't want their products used for executions.

-Twice his lethal injection was scheduled, only to be called off amid court fights over a never-before-tried three-drug combination that Nevada planned to use — including the powerful opioid fentanyl.
+Dozier gave up appeals for the death sentence he received in 2007 for separate killings of methamphetamine drug trade associates in 2002 in Phoenix and Las Vegas.

-Challenges by drug companies that don't want their products used in an execution are still pending in state courts in Las Vegas and the Nevada Supreme Court.
+But he allowed federal public defenders to challenge on his behalf the method that state officials planned to use.

-Last month, state lawyers revealed in a federal lawsuit that Dozier had tried several methods to kill himself in recent months, including attempting to obtain drops of a deadly drug on a piece of paper sent through prison mail.
+Those advocates argued that his lethal injection could be less humane than putting down a pet.

-Prison officials also reported intercepting mail from Dozier's sister with instructions how to cut the jugular vein in his neck, and said Dozier surrendered razor blades he somehow secured behind bars.
+Last month, state lawyers revealed in a separate federal lawsuit over Dozier's treatment behind bars that that he had tried several methods to kill himself in recent months, including attempting to obtain drops of a deadly drug on a piece of paper sent through prison mail.

 The filings were in a lawsuit that challenged Dozier's housing on suicide watch in an isolation cell.